South Africa Tourist Attractions

-A moderate climate, and a fine selection of accommodation, restaurants and enjoyable activities make Knysna the perfect holiday destination.
+A moderate climate and a fine selection of accommodations, restaurants and enjoyable activities make Knysna the perfect holiday destination.

 Wilderness National Park - Gateway To The Garden Route

 In the heart of South Africa's famous Garden Route, a captivating world of lakes, rivers, estuaries and beaches gently unfolds against a backdrop of lush forest and lofty mountains – all elements that characterize the Wilderness National Park.
-Nature trails wind through densely wooded forest and along tranquil rivers, affording you the opportunity to encounter the brilliantly coloured Knysna lourie, or one of the five kingfisher species that occur here.
-During spring, a carpet of flowers, further enhance the verdant beauty of this national park.
+Nature trails wind through densely wooded forests and along tranquil rivers, affording you the opportunity to encounter the brilliantly coloured Knysna lourie or one of the five kingfisher species that occur here.
+During spring, a carpet of flowers further enhances the verdant beauty of this national park.

 5 Things to Seek